Celebration Theatre

 The Celebration Theatre is a 501(c)(3) non-profit theatre company in Los Angeles, founded in 1982.
 The company is located in West Hollywood, on the west end of Theatre Row, and specializes in works representing the LGBTQ+ experience.

 History

 Celebration Theatre was founded in 1982 by Charles Rowland, who leased a storefront in the Silver Lake area of Los Angeles, to start a company dedicated to producing gay-themed material.
-In 1993, Robert Schrock took over as artistic director and moved the company to a 99-seat Equity waiver space in West Hollywood.
-Since 1999, Schrock has been succeeded by Richard Israel, Derek Charles Livingston, Michael Matthews, Michael A. Shepperd and John Michael Beck.
-The current Co-Artistic Directors are Michael Matthews & Michael A. Shepperd.